-In the tutorial Georeferencing Topo Sheets and Scanned Maps (QGIS3) we covered the basic process of georeferencing in QGIS.
+In the tutorial Georeferencing Topo Sheets and Scanned Maps (QGIS3), we covered the basic georeferencing process in QGIS.
 That method involved reading the coordinates from your scanned map and entering them manually as control points.
-Many times though you may not have the coordinates printed on your map, or you are trying to georeference an image.
-In that case, you can use another georeferenced data-source as your input.
-In this tutorial, you will learn how to use existing open data sources in your georeferencing process.
+Many times though, you may not have the coordinates printed on your map, or you are trying to georeference an image.
+In that case, you can use another georeferenced data source as your input.
+This tutorial will teach you how to use existing open data sources in your georeferencing process.

 Overview of the task¶

 We will georeference a high resolution balloon-imagery using reference coordinates from OpenStreetMap.

 Other skills you will learn¶

 Using XYZ Tile Layers as a Basemap in QGIS.